 Need to put together a presentation from the back of a cab?
 Sign a legal document from the airport?
 Process credit card payments away from your desktop POS system?
 With the right apps, your mobile phone or tablet can become a powerhouse of productivity and organization, helping your small business run more smoothly whether you’re in the office or out.

 We’ve done the homework to find you the best apps for all kinds of small business needs, from accounting to calendar consolidation.
 Please note that these picks may not be compatible with all types of mobile devices.

 Best Calendar : Tempo

-Tempo is a free app for the iPhone and allows you to sync multiple calendars into one location.
+Tempo is a free app for iPhones and Androids and allows you to sync multiple calendars into one location.
 It can also scan your email to find relevant conversations regarding your upcoming events and include that in your consolidated calendar.
 If you try to schedule a duplicate activity, Tempo will let you know you have a conflict.
 You’ll receive email summaries of your daily agenda with iCloud reminders incorporated into them for convenience.

-You can also directly dial into conference calls using Tempo, obtain your flight schedule and status, and connect with your social media accounts.
+You can also obtain your flight schedule and status.
 Tempo is available for both iOS and Android.

 Best for Task Management : Taskful